 In 1891, Jefferson created Jefferson Hospital Training College for Nurses.
 Now known as Jefferson College of Nursing, it offers a continuum of fully-accredited nursing degree programs, from baccalaureate through doctoral levels.

 Jefferson Hospital, 1877

-The Jefferson School of Pharmacy was founded in 2008.
+The Jefferson College of Pharmacy was founded in 2008.
 It has an innovative curriculum that effectively advances health through teaching, research and service.
 Its Doctor of Pharmacy program is accredited by the Accreditation Council for Pharmaceutical Education.

 Today, we are the largest free-standing health sciences university in Philadelphia.
 Thomas Jefferson University, along with its clinical partner, Jefferson University Hospitals treats more than 46,000 inpatients and 1,000,000 outpatients every year.